simonedelpopolo/react-dang-app/README.md

 - NotFound -> Handles 404
 - Contacts -> Handles the Contacts Page.
 - ContactForm -> Basic contact form.
 It is imported in the Contacts.
-  - ⚠ When using webpack serve function, it is necessary to project the business logic of it, in particular DB and server side.
-  - ℹ When using the serve library, one route call message handles the fetch request from the ContactForm.
+  - ℹ When using the serve library, one route, called `message`, handles the fetch request from the ContactForm.
 - Footer -> Handles the footer shared between the web application pages.

 ___

 #### Installation

-##### Manual

 ```shell